Resonating Delay Equation: Main equation and its properties

 Also as shown, the peak of the power spectrum shows a maximum height with the tuned value of the delay.
 This indicates the resonance with the delay as a tuning parameter.
 We can analyze this by examining equation (\ref{powerspectrum}).
 By taking the derivative of (\ref{powerspectrum}), we see the maximum and minimum points of the power spectrum occurs at $\omega^*$ satisfying,

 The appearance and disappearance of oscillatory behavior correspond to that of the peaks in the power spectrum.

-They are given by the intersection points of the two functions from both sides of this condition (Fig 3(A-i)).
+They are given by the intersection points of the two functions from both sides of this condition (Fig.3(A-i); The value of $b$ is chosen to be different from Figs.1 and 2 so that the comparison is easier to be shown graphically.).
 The position of the first peak corresponds to the second non-zero smallest intersection point (the first one corresponds to the minimum before the peak).
 We can numerically estimate this point, and obtain the height of the peak for various values of the delay, which is plotted in Fig.4.
 The resonance with the delay as the tuning parameter is clearly observed.

 We can also infer the condition for the appearance of oscillatory behavior.
-From above, the critical values $b_c, \tau_c$ necessary for the existence of the power spectrum peaks are when the intersection point is the tangent point (Fig 3(B)).
+From above, the critical value $\tau_c$ necessary for the existence of the power spectrum peaks are when the intersection point is the tangent point (Fig.3(B)).
 This gives the following conditions.

-If we set $\lambda_c = b_c \tau_c$, the above condition leads to
+If we set $\lambda_c = b \tau_c$, the above condition leads to

 We can obtain the value of $\lambda_c$ numerically as

 Thus, if we fix the parameter $b$, the oscillation appears for the delay longer than this critical delay:

 Also, if we increase the delay further, there are more peaks to appear as there are more roots to satisfy (\ref{cond}).
 Asymptotically, components of all frequency signals are mixed, leading to suppression of the oscillatory behavior.